Certificate programme orientation

 This module addresses the dynamics of complex adaptive change, managing the polarity between planned versus emergent change, and balancing internal alignment with an unpredictable external environment.
 Understanding and assessing the external environment and stakeholder groups is an additional focus.

-- use different theoretical premises and principles to provide lenses and skills to help the client system to examine “why this change?”
+use different theoretical premises and principles to provide lenses and skills to help the client system to examine “why this change?” and “what type of change?”